EmanueleSacco1/Autoclicker/README.md

 * The auto-clicker simulates mouse clicks, so it may interfere with other applications.
 * Use the auto-clicker responsibly.

-## Contribute

-If you have ideas to improve ManuLifts' AutoClicker, don't hesitate to contribute!
-Open an issue or a pull request on GitHub.

-## License

-[Add the license for your project here, e.g., MIT License]

 ## Acknowledgements

 Special thanks to [Add any acknowledgements here].